 No applicant will be considered unless the minimum admission requirements are met.
-Admission requirement are evaluated by the use of a rating scale which includes ACT scores, GPA, entrance test scores, performance on core courses, and references submitted in a timely manner.
+Admission requirement are evaluated by the use of a rating scale which includes ACT scores, GPA, entrance test scores, performance on core courses, and applicable previous degrees earned.
 All applicants are considered on a competitive basis.
 Meeting the minimum requirements does not guarantee admission into the program.
 The number of applicants accepted is limited due to the nature of the program.
 Applicants will be notified by letter of their conditional acceptance or non-acceptance.
 The conditional acceptance letter will include specific instructions regarding all requirements that must be completed prior to August admission.
 These requirements are listed below: